The Imperial Transtar 1320 Series F “Teal Hawk”

 KilsecKilosecond~ ¼ hour

-Cycle100 Kilosecond~ 1 day 3hours.
+Cycle100 Kilosecond~ 1 day 3 hours.
 A space day.

 Table of standard space time units.